Cost-of-capital valuation with risky assets: Numerical illustrations

 Figure \ref{fig3} is the analogue of Figure \ref{fig1} under lognormality for both insurance and financial risk.
 One sees that the heavier tail increases $R_0^w$, and $C_0^w>V_0^w$ already for smaller weights $w$.
 In all three situations depicted in Figure \ref{fig3}, both the optimal weight $w^*$ as well as the critical threshold $\widehat{w}$ are increased when compared to the same situation in Figure \ref{fig1} with identical first two moments of $S_1$ and $X_1$, which can also be attributed to the heavier tails.
 For large values of $w$, the safety loading $V_0^w-\E[X_1]$ in the premiums can become very small and even negative.
 The model-independent upper bound for $V_0^w$ from Remark \ref{rem:V0bounds} can be expressed as

 from which it follows immediately that, for $\E[S_1]>1$,

 implies a negative safety loading for any model.

-Figures \ref{fig5} zooms into the respective values of the needed premium $V_0^w$ and also depicts the bounds that were derived in Remark \ref{rem:V0bounds}.
+Figures \ref{fig5} zooms into the respective values of the needed premium $V_0^w$ and also depicts the bounds that were derived in Remark \ref{rem:V0bounds} (the upper bound is very tight, as a further magnification in the plots indicates).
 One observes that the lower bound is too coarse for practical purposes, but the upper bound is remarkably sharp in these cases.
 As the upper bound is obtained by ignoring the limited liability, this indicates that the value of the limited liability option is quite small (which here is due to the small value $\alpha=0.005$ and the fact that the right tail of $X_1-R_0Z_1$ beyond its $1-\alpha=0.995$ quantile value is not sufficiently heavy to significantly impact $V_0$). \\

 Figure \ref{fig4} depicts the analogue of Figure \ref{fig2} under lognormality for both insurance and financial risk, in this case varying the standard deviation of the insurance risk.
-Again, each of these situations leads to larger overall capital requirement $R_0^w$ compared to the counterparts of Figure \ref{fig2}, and again the solvency capital requirement $C_0^w$ is dominating the needed insurance premium $V_0^w$ by a larger extent.
+Again, each of these situations leads to larger overall capital requirement $R_0^w$ compared to the counterparts of Figure \ref{fig2}, and again the solvency capital requirement $C_0^w$ absorbs most of that increase, whereas the premium $V_0^w$ stays almost unchanged for increasing standard deviation.
+The latter is again due to the increased value of the limited liability option, cf.\ \eqref{bbou} and also Example \ref{ex:llo_pareto} for the case $w=0$.

 Figure \ref{fig6} zooms into $V_0^w$ and depicts the bounds that were derived in Remark \ref{rem:V0bounds}.
 Again the sharpness of the upper bound is noteworthy. \\

 Figures \ref{fig9} and \ref{fig10} depict the analogues of Figures \ref{fig3} and \ref{fig4} for the situation when the expected return for the risky asset is only 2\%.
 While the magnitudes of the quantities are very similar (visually almost indistinguishable to the case of larger $\mu$), one sees that the optimal weight $w^*$ and the critical threshold $\widehat{w}$ are considerably smaller with smaller expected invested return $\mu$, i.e. there is less incentive to invest a larger amount of the capital into the risky asset.